Confession (band): Life and Death (2014–2016)

 The band headed to California to record Life and Death with producer Dan Castleman at Lambesis Studios in February 2014.
 A new song "Fuck Cancer", using the same name as Crafter's charity work, was released on 12 May via Channel V. The video contains many cancer survivors and their families.
 The subject matter and video is seen as a reaction to the current vapid state of meaningless heavy music.
 The album was released on 20 June 2014.

 On 7 October 2015 Crafter announced his retirement from the band and music.
 A farewell tour in Australia took place in January 2016.

 Comeback (2020–present)

-On 22 October 2020, Michael Crafter released a new song called "Twenty Twenty" revealing it was recorded by himself and former member Dan Brown during COVID lock down and also features his daughter Kennedy in the video and vocals.
+On 22 October 2020, Confession released a new song called "Twenty Twenty".
+It was recorded by Crafter and former member Dan Brown during the COVID-19 lockdowns and features the singer's daughter Kennedy in the video and vocals.

+In 2022 Confession announced the When Goodbye Means It’s Life and Death tour, which took place in Australia across September and October.
+The tour name combines the title of I Killed the Prom Queen's debut album and Confession's final album, and the band performed songs from both bands at the shows.
+The shows served as a tribute to the late I Killed the Prom Queen bassist Sean Kennedy, who took his own life the previous year.
+The band also stated their intention to record new music as well, although so far none has been forthcoming.